-• Some people haven't believed that electromagnetic pulse is a real threat.
-For example, in 1997, General Robert T. Marsh, Retired, Chairman of the President's Commission on Critical Infrastructure Protection stated,
+• Some people don't even believe that electromagnetic pulse is a "credible threat."
+For example, in 1997, during the Clinton era, General Robert T. Marsh, Retired, Chairman of the President's Commission on Critical Infrastructure Protection stated,

 "I do not see any evidence that suggests capabilities seriously threatening our critical infrastructure. [...]
 There are many easier, less costly, and more dramatic ways for terrorists to use nuclear weapons than delivery to a high altitude.
 Such an event is so unlikely and difficult to achieve that I do not believe it warrants serious concern at this time.
 The administration's policy is to prevent proliferation and unauthorized access."